-When you lose a spouse it’s important to have a plan in place to ensure your finances are in order.
-Here we discuss five key steps to take, including gathering a team of trusted advocates to help you navigate the road ahead.
+We understand that losing a spouse is likely the most devastating emotional obstacle that one can experience.
+Financial matters are likely the last thing on your mind.
+However, when you lose a spouse it’s important to have a plan in place to ensure your finances are in order.
+Here we discuss five key steps to consider, including gathering a team of trusted advocates to help you navigate the road ahead.

 You will need time to absorb and process next steps.
 Do not let anyone make you feel uncomfortable by pressuring you into making any hasty decisions.